 Engagement is not part of the environmental or social investment strategy.
-SES leverages Manager Solutions' engagement with fund managers in order to understand how environmental and social elements are considered when running their strategy, including information about the fund manager's approaches to engagement with underlying investments.
+The Strategy leverages Manager Selection's engagement with fund managers in order to understand how environmental and social elements are considered when running their strategy, including information about the fund manager's approaches to engagement with underlying investments.